 There will be a time when you have to think about the consequences of becoming seriously ill or disabled.
 This may be a time of ill health or as a result of a life changing event.
 At times like this it is important to think about what living with a serious or life limiting illness might mean to your partner, family and friends, particularly if you are unable to make decisions for yourself.

 You may wish to record what your preferences and wishes for future care and treatment might be.
 This can include how and where you want to be cared for, as well as financial issues.
 Simply by letting family know your wishes, giving them peace of mind that they are acting in accordance to them can remove much of the stress from a very difficult situation.

-The NHS Choices website is full of information, help and advice to assist you in planning for the future and how to cope with a terminal illness.
+The NHS website is full of information, help and advice to assist you in planning for the future and how to cope with a terminal illness.

 Ambitions for Palliative and End of Life Care

 To view this presentation from the National Palliative and End of Life Care Partnership

 Support to start positive conversations about death

 Age UK and the Malnutrition Taskforce (MTF) have published a booklet and accompanying animation designed to help people start positive conversations about death with the people they care about.

 National council for palliative care 'The Road Ahead'

 The National council for palliative care has produced a guide to planning your future care.